 - Contact, as appropriate, local medical emergency officials, law enforcement officers, the US Embassy or Consulate, on-site health and/or counseling provider to begin local action necessary to handle and resolve the situation.

-- Contact the USI Department of Security (812-465-1845) Security will notify the provost, vice president for Student Affairs, Assistant Provost of the Center for International Programs, and other USI units, as appropriate.
+- Contact the USI Department of Security (812-465-1845) Security will notify the Provost, Associate Provost for Student Affairs, Assistant Vice President for Marketing and Communications, Assistant Provost for International Programs, Dean of Students and other USI units, as appropriate.

 Immediate Responsibilities of USI Office of Public Safety